kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 problem statement, and of course not dispatching before arrival.

-#### Implementation of Fair Queuing for Server Requests with equal allocations, technique and problems
+#### Implementation of Fair Queuing for Server Requests with equal allocations and serial execution, technique and problems

 One of the key implementation ideas is taken from the original paper.
 Define a global meter of progress named `R`, and characterize each